Wafiq5/Wafiq5.github.io/README.md

 ## Contributing

-If you feel like reaching out and helping my build my website, please do so.
+If you feel like reaching out and helping me build my website, please do so.
 It will be greatly appreciated.

 ## Contact